-An elbow sprain is stretching or tearing of the ligaments that stabilize the elbow.
-Ligaments are strong bands of tissue that cross joints and connect bones to each other.
+An elbow sprain is stretching or tearing of the ligaments of the elbow.
+Ligaments are strong bands of tissue that hold bones to each other.

 American Orthopaedic Society for Sports Medicine

 Ortho Info—American Academy of Orthopaedic Surgeons